Vatsal-Verma/Maketronics-Assignment/README.md

 - Enter any topic/category and get a list of 20 relevant items (title, description, price/source, link)
 - Powered by Google Gemini (Generative AI) API
 - Modern, responsive UI with dark/light theme toggle
-- No backend required—pure HTML, CSS, and JavaScript
+- No backend required pure HTML, CSS, and JavaScript

 ---